reeshapkumar/Cloud-based-todo-list-application/README.md

-# Todo List App Deployment on Kubernetes
+# Cloud Based To-do List Application

 This repository contains the source code and Kubernetes configuration files to deploy a Todo List application.